 Professional Studies, Master of

-Whether you’re looking to advance into a leadership role in your current organization, or are pursuing a graduate degree before entering the workforce, our Master of Professional Studies can be tailored for you to build the experience you need for your specific career path.
+Whether you’re looking to advance into a leadership role in your current organization, or are pursuing a graduate degree before entering the workforce, SLU's Master of Professional Studies can be tailored for you to build the experience you need for your specific career path.

 Examples of the Master of Professional Studies structure include (but are not limited to) concentrations in the following areas: